taghead/Discord-TicTacToe/Games/TicTacToe/README.md

 Updates will occur irregularly and at a whim.
 New features will be added when I need to refresh my programming skills.

+### Important Notes

+Only the Docker with SQL install method has a sql server installed and populated with [/Games/TicTacToe/tables.sql](/Games/TicTacToe/tables.sql).

+All other methods will assume a database has been setup and populated with [/Games/TicTacToe/tables.sql](/Games/TicTacToe/tables.sql).

 ### Operating System Compatability
 This bot should work as long as you have Python and an SQL server.
 This has currently been tested on the following:
 - Ubuntu